fossabot/raccoon-siem/README.md

 * Providing active lists operations
 * Persisting and expiration of active list records

-Currently, we are using [Redis](https://redis.io/) to provide active lists functionality.
+Currently, we are using [Redis](https://redis.io/) to provide active lists functionality..

 ### Event storage
 Event storage is an executable which is responsible for: